javascript-studio/studio-log/README.md

 ## API

-- `log = logger(ns)`: Creates a new logger with the given namespace.
+- `log = logger(ns[, data])`: Creates a new logger with the given namespace.
   The namespace is added to each log entry as the `ns` property.
+If `data` is provided, it is added to each log entry.
 - `log.{topic}([message][, data][, error])`: Create a new log entry with these
   properties:
     - `ns`: The logger instance namespace.